mohammadpmf/git/README.md

 # git
-The course of Git &amp; Github of Mohammadhadi Hajihosseini
+The course of Git &amp; Github by Mohammadhadi Hajihosseini